karmel/homer-idr/README.md

 - "If you started with ~150 to 300K relaxed pre-IDR peaks for large genomes (human/mouse), then threshold of 0.0025 or 0.005 generally works well.
-We use a tighter threshold for pooled-consistency since pooling and subsampling equalizes the pseudo-replicates in terms of data quality.
+We use a tighter threshold for pooled-consistency since pooling and subsampling equalizes the pseudoreplicates in terms of data quality.
 So we err on the side of caution and use more stringent thresholds.
 The equivalence between a pooled-consistency threshold of 0.0025 and original replicate